Corporate Strategy consultation 2017-2022

 - our draft capital programme from April 2017-March 2022

 We predict that the council will face a funding gap of at least £92m by March 2022 if we carry on running services the way they are at the moment.
-Our ideas for how to begin bridging this gap are listed in this draft strategy.
+Our ideas for how to begin bridging this gap are listed in this strategy.

 There will have to be some tough choices if we are to reach our target of balancing the books for the next five years.
 An overview of the draft five year plan can be found in our 'Big decisions, tough choices' guide (pdf, 328k) (opens new window)

-Online consultation survey - now closed
+Online consultation survey results

 The draft Corporate Strategy online survey opened on Thursday 13 October 2016 and closed at midnight on Thursday 5 January 2017.